Restoration Druid Talents & Build Guide – Legion 7.3

 Macros & Addons

-Talents in Legion provide much more choice than in prior expansions.
-There are a few distinct talent builds that excel in different situations that we'll explore later, but let's discuss each talent tier so you have some context for how these builds fit together.
+Resto Druid Talents in Legion provide much more choice than in prior expansions.
+There are a few distinct Resto Druid builds that excel in different situations that we'll explore later, but let's discuss each talent tier so you have some context for how these builds fit together.

 Level 15 Talents